 The review time for a multi-district application will not exceed 60 days for the first submission.

-After the application has met the expectations for certification as outlined on the rubric and has been approved, the certification is submitted for approval at the next scheduled State Board of Education meeting.
-Once the State Board has approved the application, a letter will be sent with notification of the certification approval.
+After the application been reviewed, the application and supporting materials are submitted for a vote at the next scheduled State Board of Education meeting.
+Once the State Board has voted to approve the application, a letter will be sent with notification of the certification approval.

 Under current Colorado Revised Statutes, once the multi-district online school has been certified, the multi-district online school remains certified indefinitely, as long as it remains in good standing with statutory and regulatory requirements applicable to online schools.

 For a multi-district online school with physical facilities defined in law and regulations as “Learning Centers” located in a district other than the authorizing district, an additional step beyond certification is required: the Authorizer must notify the district in which the Learning Center is located and must offer to enter into a Memorandum of Understanding (MOU) with the district.
 The MOU details agreements related to facilities, communication, sharing of student data, and inter-district sharing of resources and other means to improve student achievement.
 It is required to be submitted only when a multi-district online school intends to operate Learning Centers that are located outside of the boundaries of the authorizing district.

 Once the local school district receives the MOU, there are four possibilities that may occur:

 - The local school district may accept the MOU and sign to indicate acceptance.
 In this situation, the local school district and Multi-District school may mutually agree to change the information in the standard MOU form provided with the notice to include information in addition to what is currently included in the MOU form.

 - The local school district and multi-district online program may mutually agree in writing to decline to enter into a MOU.